Introduction to Thermal Field Theory: From First Principles to Applications: Weakly-coupled particle production

 Given the general relation in~(\ref{Gtfb}), which links $\Pi^<$ and $\Pi^>$, and the rule in~(\ref{KobesSemenoff}), it is clear that we can equivalently extract the production rate from the imaginary part of the self energy.

-The method illustrated here has been applied to compute the thermal production of some interesting very weakly-coupled spin-0 particles, such as axions~\cite{Graf:2010tv,Salvio:2013iaa,DEramo:2021psx,DEramo:2021lgb,Bouzoud:2024bom}, hypothetical particles~\cite{Weinberg:1977ma} that are the low-energy manifestation of a symmetry (known as the Peccei-Quinn symmetry~\cite{Peccei:1977hh}) able to explain why strong interactions do not violate CP.
+The method illustrated here has been applied to compute the thermal production of some interesting very weakly-coupled spin-0 particles, such as axions\footnote{For a recent application to other beyond-the-SM scalars see~\cite{Hardy:2024gwy}.}~\cite{Graf:2010tv,Salvio:2013iaa,DEramo:2021psx,DEramo:2021lgb,Bouzoud:2024bom}, hypothetical particles~\cite{Weinberg:1977ma} that are the low-energy manifestation of a symmetry (known as the Peccei-Quinn symmetry~\cite{Peccei:1977hh}) able to explain why strong interactions do not violate CP.